telarium/google-assistant-onboarding/README.md

 This demo requires the user to grant access to their Google account.
 To set this up, users connect C.H.I.P.
 Pro to a desktop computer with a USB cable and access a specific website that is running on the device.
 This site allows users to configure the WiFi settings and authorize C.H.I.P.
 Pro to access Google.

-For ease of use, [a pre-made CHP image](https://github.com/NextThingCo/google-assistant-demo/releases/) is included that can be flashed directly to the device so that no compiling is required.
-See the "Getting Started" instructions below.

 ### Requirements:

  * 1 x C.H.I.P.
 Pro Dev kit